ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 * [Optional] `serviceInstanceId`: Set to the service instance ID (not the CRN value)
 * [Optional] `accountID`: Set to the account ID
 * [Optional] `resourceType`: Type of resource
+* [Optional] `requestId`: The value of this field includes a UUID that can be used to identify a request in IBM Cloud.
+Customers should include this value in a support ticket.
 * [`Required for update action`] `updateType`: Indicate if it is a name change, description change, or other type Valid values are: `Name changed`, `Description changed`, and others (the services may have their own set of values and might vary per service)
 * [`Required for update action`] `initialValue`: Add the original value of the resource that is updated